ludocode/onramp/docs/virtual-machine.md

 - assembly syntax: `ims <r:dest> <i:low> <i:high>`
 - behaviour: `dest = (dest << 16) \| (high << 8) \| low`

 Shifts the contents of the destination register up (left) 16 bits, then loads the low sixteen bits with the given arguments.
 The `low` argument is placed in bits 0-7 and the `high` argument is placed in bits 8-15.
-The high 16 bits of that are shifted out of the destination register are discarded.
+The 16 bits that are shifted out of the destination register are discarded.

 The immediate short instruction is almost always used in pairs to load all 32 bits of a register.
 For example: